 Located at Harvard University, Opportunity Insights is a non-partisan nonprofit that conducts economic research using big data.
-They work collaboratively with local stakeholders to translate their research findings into policy change that will improve upward mobility in the United States.
+The organization collaborates with local stakeholders to translate their research findings into policy change that will improve upward mobility in the United States.

-Our research process included in-depth interviews with Raj Chetty and other leading economists, a detailed review of the competitive landscape, and work sessions with the team to finalize their mission, values and key messaging.
-Together, we developed a brand that differentiates Opportunity Insights from others in their space and meets the needs of their diverse audiences.
+We began our research process with in-depth interviews with Raj Chetty and other leading economists, a detailed review of the competitive landscape, and work sessions with the team to finalize their mission, values, and key messaging.
+The result is a brand that differentiates Opportunity Insights from others in their space and meets the needs of their diverse audiences.
 The brand reflects the caliber of their work—it’s bold and authoritative, yet approachable and inclusive of researchers and policymakers alike.

-We also lead the name selection process.
-We completed an exhaustive review of competitors and organizations with similar names, and tested potential names with key influencers and funders.
+We also led the name selection process.
+After an exhaustive review of competitors and organizations with similar names, final names were tested with key influencers and funders.

 The concept of data visualization influenced our design—from the simple yet strong approach to typography and color to the intentional use of pixels and bar graphs.

-They typography evokes a well established organization with the primary serif, and there is a nod to data collection with use of a monospaced accent typeface.
-We avoided partisan colors of red and blue in favor of a core grayscale palette with a single bright accent color.
-A robust secondary palette was established for use in data visualizations, maps and charts.
+The typography evokes a well-established organization with the primary serif, and there is a nod to data collection with use of a monospaced accent typeface.
+The brand avoids partisan colors of red and blue in favor of a core grayscale palette with a single bright accent color.
+A robust secondary palette exists for use in data visualizations, maps, and charts.

 The website serves academics, speaks to policymakers, and unites stakeholders across the country.
 Our information architecture and navigation system creates pathways for each audience to ensure they can quickly find information.
 For academics, the site houses a large catalog of research and data files.
 To reach local stakeholders, we grouped their research into four categories that provide a more user-friendly introduction to their work.
 For policymakers, the site is very action-oriented, detailing policy implications of their research, city-specific case studies, and access to local data sets.